A keymap for 46 keys without mod-tap inspired by Callum’s layout.

 This can happen

-This doesn’t seem like it happens too often, but I do encounter it (or maybe another side-effect I’m not aware of).
+NAVNUM (time: 0)NAVNUMSYMFN! (time: 0-50ms)NAVNUM, taking me to NUM instead of SYMThis doesn’t seem like it happens too often, but I do encounter it (or maybe another side-effect I’m not aware of).

 Alternative idea was that jumping from one hand to another would not “level up” the layer.
 This way you could stay on the same layer and use a hand that’s more comfortable for the next key to type (opposite one).
 Immediate problem was that now there were two different behaviours attached to very similar movements: